 To the long list of dedicated Bahá'í teachers who were laboring hard in that "promising country" to plant the seeds of a new and divine world order, there had now been added the name of Mary Maxwell.
-While nobody recognized it then, it was fortuitous that the Guardian's future wife and secretary20 had been able to acquire first-hand knowledge of Germany's condition and circumstances.
+While nobody recognized it then, it was fortuitous that the Guardian's future wife and secretary20 had been able to acquire firstknowledge Germany's of condition circumstances.
 It would enable her to brief the Guardian in great detail.
-Her stay in Germany, therefore, had laid the groundwork for a particularly close and personal correspondence which was to be the only link between the German Bahá'í community and the World Centre of the Faith in a decade of great peril that lay ahead.
+Her stay in Germany, therefore, had laid the groundwork for a particularly close and personal correspondence which was to be the only link between the German Bahá'í community and the World Center of the Faith in the first few years of a decade of peril that lay immediately ahead.

-In 1935 and 1936, however, the Faith was making steady progress in Germany and many prayed that its spirit would increasingly influence the nation and, indeed, all of Europe.
+In 1935 and 1936, however, the Bahá'í Faith was making steady progress in Germany and many prayed that its spirit would increasingly influence the German nation and indeed all of Europe.
 The country itself continued on a general upturn.
 Full employment brought a new sense of purpose.
 Universities were expanding, the arts and sciences reached a new peak.
 Growing industry and burgeoning foreign trade resulted in a large influx of foreign visitors, something Germany had never experienced in the past.
-American entrepreneurs arrived to take advantage of the general boom.
-For the 1936 Berlin Olympics many families opened their homes to in the dark dress.
-She spoke at a large public meeting in Stuttgart in January 1946 to re-introduce the Bahá'í Faith mine years after it had been banned.
-She was a member of Germany's first NSA after World War II.
-Next to her is her mother, Mrs. Jäger.
+American entrepreneurs arrived to participate in the general boom.
+For the 1936 Berlin Olympics21 many families opened their homes to visiting foreigners who had come to watch their athletes and for whom there was no more hotel space.
+Before and after the games some visitors toured the country and made many new friends.
+Cruise liners were built to take thousands of German tourists on state-subsidized Scandinavia. the vacations Mediterranean. elsewhere.
+Giant airships ran scheduled services to New York and Rio de Janeiro22.
+Bahá'ís were wondering if all these advances might not be early harbingers of the New World Order promised by Bahá'u'lláh.